iRobot Roomba j7+ Self-Empty · โ˜… 4.8 Editor's Choice Check price on Amazon →

 Dimensions13.3 in diameter x 3.4 in height

-Yes, particularly during the frequent sales that drop it from $799 to $599 or lower.
-After 7 months in a busy household with a shedding dog and two kids, it's the only robot vacuum we tested that we'd actually trust to run unattended.
+Yes, particularly during the frequent sales that drop it the price for the price or lower.
+After 7 months in a busy household with a shedding dog and two kids, it's the only robot vacuum we compared that we'd actually trust to run unattended.
 The obstacle avoidance pays for itself the first time it dodges a power cord or a sock.

 The Roborock wins on raw features, sonic mopping, longer battery, deeper carpet pickup.
 The Roomba wins on the things that matter day-to-day: better obstacle avoidance, a more reliable app, and a self-empty bag that lasts 64 days vs the Roborock's 45.
 If you don't need mopping, the j7+ is the smarter buy.